andrewhoyer/andrewhoyer/README.md

 - 👨🏼‍💻 Moving towards using Linux and open source tools for daily business and personal tasks.
 - 🔭 Improving security and privacy, for myself as well as clients and users.
 - 🕹 Experimenting with game development in my spare time.
-- 🎮 Casual gamer, mostly 2D platformers and action RPGs.
+- 🎮 Casual gamer, mostly 2D platformers and RPGs.
 - 🏡 Baking bread and gardening in small spaces before it became popular.
-- 💬 Open to discussion on any topic listed here, freelance work, open source projects I might be interested in, or any questions or ideas you have.
-- 📫 Reach me anytime via email, or DM on Twitter.
+- 📫 Reach me anytime via email, or DM on 𝕏.

 ### Connect With Me